thehackerwithin/berkeley/_posts/2015-04-15-microcontrollers.markdown

 Anders is a graduate student in nuclear engineering at Berkeley.

-## Alex Chong

-Alex is a student at Berkeley.

 ## Microcontrollers

 Circuit boards, arduinos, Raspberry Pi's, oh my!
 Microcontrollers and similar